Artificial Intelligence for Microbiology and Microbiome Research: Application Scenarios

 \textbf{Phage-host interaction prediction.} Phages can specifically recognize and kill bacteria, which leads to important applications in many fields.
 Screening suitable therapeutic phages that are capable of infecting pathogens from massive databases has been a principal step in phage therapy design.
 Experimental methods to identify phage-host interactions (PHIs) are time-consuming and expensive; using high-throughput computational methods to predict PHIs is therefore a potential substitute.
 There are two types of computational methods for PHI prediction.
 One is alignment-based.
 We explicitly align the viral and bacterial whole-genome sequences and acquire matched sequences to indicate PHI.
 The other is alignment-free.
-We compare nucleotide features and/or protein features extracted from viral and bacterial genomes, and predict PHI using machine learning.
+We compare nucleotide features and/or protein features extracted from viral and bacterial genomes, and predict PHI using machine learning~\cite{nie2024advances}.
 Each type of method has its pros and cons.
-A benchmark study (\cite{nie2024advances}) of those alignment-free machine learning methods demonstrated that GSPHI~\cite{swan2013prevalent} and PHIAF~\cite{li2022phiaf} are the two best deep learning-based methods for PHI prediction.
-PHIAF is a deep learning method based on date augmentation, feature fusion, and the attention mechanism.
+For example, PHIAF~\cite{li2022phiaf} is a deep learning method based on date augmentation, feature fusion, and the attention mechanism.
 It first applies a GAN-based data augmentation module, which generates pseudo-PHIs to alleviate the data scarcity issue.
 Then it fuses the features originating from DNA and protein sequences for better performance.
 Finally, it incorporates an attention mechanism into CNN to consider different contributions of DNA/protein sequence-derived features, which provides interpretability of the predictions.
-GSPHI is a novel deep learning method for PHI prediction with complementing multiple information.
+GSPHI~\cite{swan2013prevalent} is a deep learning method for PHI prediction with complementing multiple information.
 It first initializes the node representations of phages and target bacterial hosts via a word embedding algorithm (word2vec).
 Then it uses a graph embedding algorithm (structural deep network embedding: SDNE) to extract local and global information from the interaction network.
-Finally, it uses a multi-layer perceptron (MLP) with two hidden layers to detect PHIs.
+Finally, it uses an MLP with two hidden layers to detect PHIs.
+PHPGAT~\cite{liu2025phpgat} is a novel phage–host prediction model.
+It integrates a multimodal heterogeneous knowledge graph with an advanced Graph Attention Network framework (GATv2) to enhance phage-host interaction predictions.
+PHPGAT first constructs a knowledge graph by integrating phage–phage, host–host, and phage–host interactions, capturing complex relationships between biological entities.
+It then employs GATv2 to extract deep node features and learn dynamic interdependencies, generating context-aware embeddings.
+Finally, an inner product decoder computes the likelihood of interactions between phage and host pairs based on these embeddings.